The following is a review of The LEGO Movie 2: The Second Part — Directed by Mike Mitchell.

 Phil Lord and Chris Miller’s The LEGO Movie was, frankly, not just one of the best surprises of 2014.
 It was also one of the best movies of the year.
 The film’s first follow-up was the Batman spin-off, The LEGO Batman Movie, which, surprisingly, did not ‘exist in,’ so to speak, the real world like Lord and Miller’s hit did.
 The LEGO Batman Movie was a clever animated hit that I enjoyed greatly, though not as much as I enjoyed Lord and Miller’s LEGO-film.
 Then they released The LEGO Ninjago Movie which I couldn’t care less about when it was announced.
 I did see the film eventually, though, but it didn’t speak to me, and I didn’t enjoy it at all.
 Now we finally have a proper sequel to that first LEGO movie-hit.
 And although I don’t think it lives up to my expectations, it is a perfectly fine animated sequel.
 Continue reading “REVIEW: The LEGO Movie 2: The Second Part (2019)”→

-The following is a spoiler free review of Mad Max: Fury Road.
+The following is a review of Mad Max: Fury Road — Directed by George Miller.

-Thirty years ago the last Mad Max film was released.
-All three films are beloved by fans, but it is still somewhat of a cult franchise.
-Very few people realize just how much the original Mad Max films gave to its genre.
-You don’t get many better dystopian action films than Mad Max: Road Warrior – yet Fury Road actually tops it.
+Thirty years ago the last Mad Max-film, Mad Max: Beyond Thunderdome, was released.
+Although all three films are beloved by fans, it is still somewhat of a cult franchise.
+Sure, very few people realize just how much the original Mad Max films gave to its genre.
+Yes, some people have surely understimated the impact of the film series.
+But the franchise is, by no means, a film that young audiences hold dear right now.
+Nevertheless, you don’t get many better dystopian action films than Mad Max: Road Warrior.
+However, I am pleased to report that the latest Mad Max-sequel, Mad Max: Fury Road, actually tops it.
+George Miller’s latest film is absolutely terrific.